CVNRneuroimaging/infrastructure/config/notes/20150825-stowlerBircSystemConfig.md

 Melodic Started at Tue Aug 25 16:56:31 EDT 2015 :
 1008K   /tmp/melFromFeeds-groupICA-FSLPARALLELrama-inputsCleaned-temporalCat-structBBR-standard2mmNonlinear.gica
 ...but melodic not yet finished as of Tue Aug 25 16:57:16 EDT 2015.
 Will check again in 20 seconds...

+#...snip...
+#...snip...
+#...snip...

+Melodic Started at Tue Aug 25 16:56:31 EDT 2015 :
+159M    /tmp/melFromFeeds-groupICA-FSLPARALLELrama-inputsCleaned-temporalCat-structBBR-standard2mmNonlinear.gica
+...but melodic not yet finished as of Tue Aug 25 19:59:05 EDT 2015.
+Will check again in 20 seconds...

+Finished at Tue Aug 25 19:59:20 EDT 2015

 ```